 Greg Kotis created the production, which was directed by Kip Fagan.
 Michael Von Siebenburg Meets Through the Floorboards will take place March 22-April 15 in the Pamela Brown Auditorium.

-More information on the Humana Festival of New American Plays can be found at the Actors Theatre
+More information on the Humana Festival of New American Plays can be found at the Actors Theatre website.

 (Image from Actors Theatre)